|

 to the colored troops that the white troops were running

-back just ahead of the
+back just ahead of them.
+(Colonel Henry Thomas,

-mmander of the second brigade of black regiments--
+commander of the second brigade of black regiments--

 19th, 23rd, 28th, 29th, and 31st, Report of the Committee